canmizrakli/sports_image_classifier/README.md

-# Sports Image Classification Model with Application
+# Sports Image Classification Model with HuggingFace Application

 - The huggingface application where you can try with your own sports images to test the model performance: https://huggingface.co/spaces/canmizrakli/sports_image_classification